delightba/delightba/README.md

-- 👋 Hi, I’m @delightba
+- 👋 Hi, I’m Delight
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering and bulding softwares
 - 🌱 I’m currently learning C programming
 - 💞️ I’m looking to collaborate on with more expertrates